-Due to the nature of the site terrain being generally flat, gravity sewer will not be applicable in some areas; therefore sewer pump stations will be installed where suitable, to transport sewer discharge into the sewer treatment plant that is proposed.
-Alternative sewer solutions such as a vacuum system will be considered during detailed design.
+Due to the flat nature of the site, a full gravity sewer will not be able to service some areas.
+Sewer pump stations will be installed where applicable to transfer sewer discharge into the proposed sewer treatment plant.
+Alternative sewer solutions such as vacuum system may be considered during detailed design.